-Labels in FCA Settlement Agreements Are Not Controlling.
-The court rejected Federal's argument that the label of "restitution" in the settlement agreement was "persuasive evidence" that Astellas's payment was, in fact, restitution paid to the government.
-First, it noted that the dictionary definition of "restitution" includes both "disgorgement" and "compensation," which Federal did not dispute.
+Also, labels in FCA settlement agreements are not controlling.
+The court rejected Federal's argument that the label of "restitution" in the settlement agreement was "persuasive evidence" that Astellas' payment was, in fact, restitution paid to the government.

-Second, the court looked to the purpose of the parties' use of the "restitution" label in the settlement agreement.
-In analyzing the parties' intent, the court relied on statements from Astellas's lead counsel in the DOJ investigation that the government informed him during negotiations that the sole purpose of identifying \$50 million as restitution was to comply with the Tax Cuts and Jobs Act of 2017 (TCJA).
-Because the policyholder demonstrated that the purpose of the restitution label was to classify certain payments for tax reasons under the TCJA and Federal offered no evidence contradicting the attorney affidavit, the portion of the settlement agreement referencing "restitution" did not support a finding that the government sought disgorgement of profits from Astellas excluded under the Federal policy.
+Next, the court looked to the purpose of the parties' use of the "restitution" label in the settlement agreement.
+In analyzing the parties' intent, the court relied on statements from Astellas' lead counsel in the DOJ investigation that the government informed him during negotiations that the sole purpose of identifying \$50 million as restitution was to comply with the Tax Cuts and Jobs Act of 2017 (TCJA).
+The policyholder demonstrated that the purpose of the restitution label was to classify certain payments for tax reasons under the TCJA.